 What do ladybug larvae look like?
 Knowing how to identify ladybugs (and other insects) at different stages in their life cycles will make you a better gardener and farmer, so come learn how!
 (Updated: Jan 28, 2019)

 Our first painful and guilt-inducing encounter with ladybug larvae

 Many years ago when we were new gardeners, we didn’t know very much about insects.
-One day, as we were standing under a willow tree in our backyard, we noticed dozens of small, spiny black and red insects crawling down the tree trunk’s bark.
+One day, as we were standing under a willow tree in our backyard, we noticed several small, spiny black and orange insects crawling down the tree trunk’s bark.

-Feeling ashamed and disgusted with ourselves, we decided to create our own “policy” to ensure we never made the same mistake again.
+Feeling completely ashamed and disgusted with ourselves, we decided to create our own “insect policy” to ensure we never made the same mistake again.

 We decided that before we ever intentionally killed another insect (or any other critter) in our garden, we’d have to go through the following checklist first: